Larrenpinto/Time-Series-Analysis-/README.md

    - Performed correlation analysis.

 3. **Granger Causality Testing**
-   - Tested whether each variable Granger-causes gold prices using up to 8 lags.
+   - Tested whether each variable Granger-causes gold prices and Exchange rate using up to 8 lags.
    - Identified variables with significant predictive power.

 4. **Model Building**
-   - Built VAR models on differenced data.
+   - Built VAR and ARIMA models on differenced data.
-   - Explored CVAR (Johansen Cointegration) model for long-term relationships.
    - Used train-test split for model validation.

 5. **Model Evaluation**